|Compressor:||Single-stage centrifugal with double-sided impeller|

 This example powered the prototype F9F-2 from March through October, 1948.
 It then became a U.S. Navy instructional cutaway in December, 1949.

-Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Rolls Royce Nene II.
+Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the Rolls Royce Nene II.